Clatters/Sibilla/README.md

 ### Multimedia programming languages

-Sibilla can also be programmed with multimedia programming languages like [PureData](https://puredata.info/).
+Sibilla can also be programmed with multimedia programming languages like [PureData](https://puredata.info/) and [Max/MSP Gen~](https://cycling74.com/products/max).

-[Pd2dsy](https://github.com/Clatters/pd2dsy) is a utility that allows you to convert your PureData patches into Daisy projects.
+To do that, you'll need some utilities that allow you to convert your patches into Daisy projects:
+[Pd2dsy](https://github.com/Clatters/pd2dsy) and []() will be your best friends.

 We highly suggest you to give it a try, it's super fun and that's actually how the first Sibilla audio prototype was born!